 Related reading: Home defense at it’s finest

 Making your home bulletproof and being able to stay under the radar are skills that will be tested if you will end up living in a world without electricity.
-You have to understand that every time you make noise or every time you use a light source you could give away your position and people will be drawn to your location.
-You should avoid using a power generator that makes noise and you should avoid using a light source at night if you can’t prevent light from escaping your home.
-Any light in the dark will become a beacon for the unprepared and they will be drawn to your house like moths to the moon.
+You have to understand that every time you make noise or every time you use a light source, you could give away your position.
+People will be drawn to your location and ‘ask for help.’
+You should avoid using a power generator that makes noise.
+You should avoid using a light source at night if you can’t prevent light from escaping your home.
+Any light in the dark will become a beacon for the unprepared.
+They will be drawn to your house like moths to the moon.

-There is safety in numbers and human history has proved it over and over again.
-You can’t be a lone wolf forever and you should have someone to turn to when things get really rough.
-Having a survival group is crucial for long-term survival and you should be part of one if you want to survive for more than a year or two.
-A survival group provides many advantages: chores are divided between its members, security is improved and collective knowledge can build kingdoms.
+There is safety in numbers, and human history has proved it over and over again.
+You can’t be a lone wolf forever, and you should have someone to turn to when things get rough.
+Having a survival group is crucial for long-term survival.
+You should be part of one if you want to survive for more than a year or two.
+A survival group provides many advantages: chores are divided among its members, security is improved, and collective knowledge can build kingdoms.

 Related article: How to form a survival group